avo-hq/docs.avohq.io/docs/3.0/field-options.md

 ## Default Value

-When you need to give a default value to one of your fields on the **Create** view, you may use the `default` block, which takes either a fixed value or a block.
+When you need to give a default value to one of your fields on the <New /> view, you may use the `default` block, which takes either a fixed value or a block.

 ```ruby
 # using a value